 What is planning in the moment?

-At Studham Church of England Village School, children are at the centre of what we do and we believe that children learn best when they are interested, inquisitive and engaged.
+At Studham Village CE Academy, children are at the centre of what we do and we believe that children learn best when they are interested, inquisitive and engaged.
 Research tells us that for young children, learning and development is best achieved through play.
 Play gives children the opportunity to explore their own interests, enquire, plan and take risks.
 Additionally, play also allows children to use their creativity, develop their imagination and build on their dexterity and physical skills, not to mention supporting the development of cognitive and emotional strength.
 Play is important to healthy brain development.
 It is through play that children engage and interact in the world around them.

 Delivery of the 'Early Years Foundation Stage' curriculum (EYFS) involves a continuous cycle of three parts: